-- Preparing of food successfully and safely at a personal level and as a shared responsibility. - Food selection and preparation to develop food for individuals and families that reflect enhancing attitudes towards nutrition. - Cultural significance of food and rituals associated with food and nutrition and how cultural practices influence eating patterns in New Zealand - Demonstrate an understanding of societal influences on an individual's food choices and well-being.
+- Preparing of food successfully and safely at a personal level and as a shared responsibility. - Food selection and preparation to develop food for individuals and families that reflect enhancing attitudes towards nutrition. - Cultural significance of food and rituals associated with food and nutrition, and how cultural practices influence eating patterns in New Zealand - Demonstrate an understanding of how packaging information influences individual's food choices and well-being.